UTKcataloging/mods_to_rdf/docs/source/top_level_elements/subject.rst

 Temporal subjects
 -----------------

-None of our existing temporal subjects include URIs, so all will be treated as strings.
+None of our existing temporal subjects include URIs.
+Most will be treated as strings.
 These values are prominent in Volunteer Voices and the Pi Beta Phi to Arrowmont collections.

 `Example of temporal subject - volvoices:1833 <https://digital.lib.utk.edu/collections/islandora/object/volvoices%3A1833/datastream/MODS/view>`_.